 GN R327 Short description of relevant Activity(ies) in terms of Listing Notice 1 Description of specific portion of the development that might trigger the listed activity.
-12 The development of; (iv) dams, where the dam, including infrastructure and water surface area, exceeds 100 square metres in size; (xii) infrastructure or structures with a physical footprint of 100 square metres or more; where such development occurs; (a) within a watercourse; (b) in front of a development setback; or (c) if no development setback exists, within 32 metres of a watercourse; the edge of a watercourse; Proposed development of a dam with a footprint of more than 100m 2 .
-The proposed dam is considered an in-stream dam.
-19 The infilling or depositing of any material of more than 10 cubic meters into, or the dredging, excavation, removal or moving of soil, sand, shells, shell grit, pebbles or rock of more than 10cubic meters from a watercourse: The development of the in-stream dam will involve the infilling, depositing, excavation, moving and removal of material from within the watercourse.
+12 The development of; (i) dams, where the dam, including infrastructure and water surface area, exceeds 100 square metres in size; (ii) infrastructure or structures with a physical footprint of 100 square metres or more; where such development occurs; (a) within a watercourse; (b) in front of a development setback; or (c) if no development setback exists, within 32 metres of a watercourse; the edge of a watercourse; Proposed development of a dam with a footprint of more than 100m 2 .
+The proposed dam is considered an in-stream dam is 10.8ha.

+Table 1: Summary of 2014 EIA regulations triggered.

+N/A GN R324 Short description of relevant Activity(ies) in terms of Listing Notice 3 Description of specific portion of the development that might trigger the listed activity.
+16 Development of a dam where the highest part of the dam wall, as measured from the outside toe of the wall to the highest part of the wall, is 5 meters or higher or where the high-water mark of the dam covers an area of 10ha or more.
+The proposed dam wall will have a maximum wall height of approximately 7.8m and a crest length of 130m.
+The maximum flooded area will be approximately 10.47ha, with a total footprint of 10.8ha.
+GN R325 Short description of relevant Activity(ies) in terms of Listing Notice 2 Description of specific portion of the development that might trigger the listed activity.
 27 The clearance of an area of 1 ha or more, but less than 20 ha of indigenous vegetation, except where such clearance of indigenous vegetation is required for $-$ (i) the undertaking of a linear activity; or (ii) maintenance purposes undertaken in accordance with a MMP.
 Although the majority of the dam development footprint is within an area that has been previously cleared and cultivated, the construction of the dam and dam wall will involve the removal or inundation of some indigenous vegetation, and a large stand of poplar trees, which may exceed 1ha in extent.

-Table 1: Summary of 2014 EIA regulations triggered

-GN R325 Short description of relevant Activity(ies) in terms of Listing Notice 2 Description of specific portion of the development that might trigger the listed activity.
-16 Development of a dam where the highest part of the dam wall, as measured from the outside toe of the wall to the highest part of the wall, is 5 meters or higher or where the high-water mark of the dam covers an area of 10ha or more.
-The proposed dam wall will have a maximum wall height of approximately 8.4m and a crest length of 154.3m.
-The maximum flooded area will be approximately 12ha, with a total footprint of 13ha.
-GN R324 Short description of relevant Activity(ies) in terms of Listing Notice 3 Description of specific portion of the development that might trigger the listed activity.
-N/A
+19 The infilling or depositing of any material of more than 10 cubic meters into, or the dredging, excavation, removal or moving of soil, sand, shells, shell grit, pebbles or rock of more than 10cubic meters from a watercourse: The development of the in-stream dam will involve the infilling, depositing, excavation, moving and removal of material from within the watercourse.